ampproject/amp-toolbox/optimizer-express/README.md

 A valid AMP page is served on `https://example.com/index.html`.

-When the amp-optimize-express middleware is used, that URL will serve the server-side-rendered version of the content.
+When the amp-optimizerr-express middleware is used, that URL will serve the server-side-rendered version of the content.

 The original, valid AMP will then become available at `https://example.com/index.html?amp`.